Artemisia II of Caria

-Artemisia II of Caria (Greek: Ἀρτεμισία; died 351 BC) was a naval strategist, commander and the sister (and later spouse) and the successor of Mausolus, ruler of Caria.
+Artemisia II of Caria (Greek: Ἀρτεμισία; died 351 BC) was a naval strategist, commander and the sister (and later spouse) and successor of Mausolus, ruler of Caria.
 Mausolus was a satrap of the Achaemenid Empire, yet enjoyed the status of king or dynast of the Hecatomnid dynasty.
 After the death of her brother/husband, Artemisia reigned for two years, from 353 to 351 BCE.
 Her ascension to the throne prompted a revolt in some of the island and coastal cities under her command due to their objection to a female ruler.
 Her administration was conducted on the same principles as that of her husband; in particular, she supported the oligarchical party on the island of Rhodes.

 Because of Artemisia's grief for her brother-husband, and the extravagant and bizarre forms it took, she became to later ages "a lasting example of chaste widowhood and of the purest and rarest kind of love", in the words of Giovanni Boccaccio.
 In art, she was usually shown in the process of consuming his ashes, mixed in a drink.